andrew/ultimate-awesome/README.md

 - [awesome-reinforcement-learning-lib](https://github.com/wwxFromTju/awesome-reinforcement-learning-lib) - GitHub's code repository is all you need.
 - [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-free-deep-learning-papers](https://github.com/HFTrader/awesome-free-deep-learning-papers) - Free deep learning papers.
-- [awesome-demoscene](https://github.com/psykon/awesome-demoscene) - A list of demoscene related tools, code and ressources.
 - [awesome-coq](https://github.com/rocq-community/awesome-coq) - A curated list of awesome Coq libraries, plugins, tools, verification projects, and resources [maintainer=@palmskog].
 - [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) - Supplementary material for our paper "THERE IS NO DATA LIKE MORE DATA" is provided.
 - [arctic](https://github.com/zc-alexfan/arctic) - [CVPR 2023] Official repository for downloading, processing, visualizing, and training models on the ARCTIC dataset.